geronimus/gero-utils-js/README.md

 ### Error.IllegalOperation( methodCalled, rule, whatYouDidWrong )

 Throws a runtime exception with a message explaining that the user or process attempted an illegal operation.

+The first words of the error message will always be: "Illegal operation" (For the purposes of pattern matching in tests.)

 - __methodCalled : string__ The name of the illegal method, as fully-scoped as possible.
 - __rule : string__ A description of when this method is allowed or not allowed.